-As for Cranield House, it seems to have finally found a new purpose, after lying in wait for many years, succumbing to decay and the elements.
+As for Cranield House, it seems to have finally found a new purpose, after lying in wait for many years, succumbing to decay and the elements of nature.
 The house was even listed for sale at one point by Century21, with an asking price of $1 — no joke.

 After an unsuccessful attempt a few years back to turn the property into condos, William Harris’ home will return to its original purpose, of helping those in need in the community.

-The mansion at 450 Pape Avenue will house Nellie’s Shelter for Women in Children, set to open its doors this fall.
+The mansion at 450 Pape Avenue will house the non-profit Nellie’s Shelter for Women and Children.
 Hilditch Architect Inc. is tasked with retrofitting the Edwardian-style mansion, which will be transformed into a pet-friendly, 22-bedroom, 20-bathroom, 40-bed shelter.